GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 external environment and its development influenced how we designed the final GMT C API.
 MATLAB represents most data as matrices but there are also structures that can hold many different items, including several matrices and text strings.
-Thus, we designed several native mex structures that represent the six GMT objects.
+Thus, we designed several native mex structures that represent the five GMT objects.
 The main **gmt** function available in MATLAB derives from a small MATLAB script (gmt.m) which handles basic argument testing and then passes the arguments to our C function gmtmex.c.
 Most of the high-level parsing of options and arguments is done in this function, but we also rely on a C library (gmtmex_parser.c) that hides the details of the implementation.
 It is this library that